• Skip to primary navigation

 Starbucks Strawberry Frappuccino Recipe

-Enjoy a Copycat Starbucks Strawberry Frappuccino in the comfort of your home.
-Made with real berries, this Frappuccino is topped with a delicious homemade strawberry syrup and smoothly finished with vanilla whipped cream.
+Made with real berries, this Starbucks Strawberry Frappuccino is topped with a delicious homemade strawberry syrup and smoothly finished with vanilla whipped cream.
+Make an amazing frappuccino at home using simple ingredients and spending way less!

-two glasses of frappe with reusable straw and a jar of strawberry syrup
+Two glasses of strawberry frappuccino with reusable straw and a jar of strawberry syrup.

 Does Strawberry Frappuccino have coffee?